commandus/tlns/README.md

 Network server can serve 1, 2 or more gateways.

-If there 2 or more gateways, message can recieved twice or more.
+If there 2 or more gateways, message can received twice or more.

 Network server collects metadata sent by gateways to choose gateway with the best signal/noise ratio to send response.